 Researchers who are planning to apply for funding for a data linkage study need to consider the following when developing their application.
 Several of these issues were highlighted by Taylor et al, but were also experienced by ourselves.

-Calculating costs for access to data sets- it is difficult to anticipate the final costs of access to a database as limited information is usually available on line prior to completion of a full application which cannot be started until funding has been received for the research.
+Budget to access the data sets – it is difficult to anticipate the final costs of access to a database as limited information is usually available on line prior to completion of a full application which cannot be started until funding has been received for the research.
 Although applications are for the full length of a project, annual data sharing extensions are required which involve additional costs.
-Taylor and colleagues reported that in the case of NHS Digital, even one additional field request could results in a charge equal to that of the original data extract.
+Taylor and colleagues reported that in the case of NHS Digital, even one additional field request could result in a charge equal to that of the original data extraction.

-Complexity- data request forms vary across different datasets some of which are more suitable for requests for data in relation to randomised controlled trials, rather than large data projects.
+Complexity – data request forms vary across different datasets some of which are more suitable for requests for data in relation to randomised controlled trials, rather than large data projects.
 Streamlining and standardising data request forms across different organisations, whilst maintaining robust data governance procedures commensurate with the Data Protection Act 2018 would reduce time delays.

-Process delays- we encountered numerous complex process delays which have major cost implications for any research study.
+Process delays – we encountered numerous complex process delays which have major cost implications for any research study.
 Most grant applications are for periods of 3 years during which it is not feasible at present to conduct complete data linkage processes and carry out planned data analyses.
 Underestimation of the time involved in acquiring linked data also results in costs for the research programme as researchers employed to conduct data analyses cannot carry out this work until the data are securely acquired.

-Delays lead to further delays- a delay in one part of the acquisition process leads to delays in other parts of the system.
+Delays lead to further delays – a delay in one part of the acquisition process leads to delays in other parts of the system.

-Bureaucracy- Each time research staff are recruited, some data sharing agreements have to be updated.
+Bureaucracy – each time research staff working on the project are recruited, some data sharing agreements have to be updated.
 Minor changes can take weeks to be processed.

-Fear of legal misstep-failure to comply with the Data Protection Act 2018 and potentially incur a costly fine means that some data controllers require excessive safeguards before agreeing to release data when sufficient safeguards are in place.
+Fear of legal misstep – failure to comply with the Data Protection Act 2018 and potentially incur a costly fine means that some data controllers require excessive safeguards before agreeing to release data when sufficient safeguards are in place.

-Acquiring data- Once all approvals are in place, it can still take at least 6 months to acquire the data.
+Acquiring data – once all approvals are in place, it can still take at least 6 months to acquire the data.

-Hard to spot small mistakes in the data request process that have major implications for the data which is supplied- 2 out of the 8 hospitals for which we requested data were supplied with empty data fields, due to a misunderstanding about the different ways and data fields which HES uses to record hospital site.
+Hard to spot small mistakes in the data request process that have major implications for the data which is supplied – 2 out of the 8 hospitals for which we requested data were supplied with empty data fields, due to a misunderstanding about the different ways and data fields which HES uses to record hospital site.

-Staff morale- what seem to be insurmountable delays results in low staff morale as there is inevitable pressure to meet funding deadlines and also a desire to conduct the research which has been planned.
+Staff morale – what seem to be insurmountable delays results in low staff morale as there is inevitable pressure to meet funding deadlines and also a desire to conduct the research which has been planned.

-Career progression and institutional reputational damage- failure to complete or even start a planned programme of research due to delays beyond the control of the research team impacts upon the career progression of middle grade researchers who are employed on the project who are not able to publish as widely or influentially as they would have planned.
+Career progression and institutional reputational damage – failure to complete or even start a planned programme of research due to delays beyond the control of the research team impacts upon the career progression of middle grade researchers who are employed on the project who are not able to publish as widely or influentially as they would have planned.
 The Sponsor may also be at risk of reputation damage.

 Conclusions